BoxOfCereal/bs-bot-python/README.md

 ## Building your bot

 Modify the `main.py` script however you like to make this bot your own.
-The `/examples` director has `firehose-bot.py` and `cron-bot.py` - if you want your bot to respond to some kind of event live, you want firehose-bot.
+The `/examples` directory has `firehose-bot.py` and `cron-bot.py` - if you want your bot to respond to some kind of event live, you want firehose-bot.
 If instead you want to do something on a timer, use cron-bot.
 You might also want to do something that's kind of both (i.e. it listens to the websocket to index/aggregate data and then does something on a schedule, like say what the sentiment is for a given search term)

 ## Running your bot